jlpteaching/gem5-assignment-template/assignment-1/assignment.md

 Make sure you include both your runscript, an explanation of how to use your script, and the questions to the questions in the `questions.md` file.

+### Explanation of how to use your script

+Include a detailed explanation of how to use your script and how you use your script to generate your answers (this will be more applicable in future assignments).
+Make sure that all paths are relative to this directory (`assignment-1/`).
+The code included in the "Example command to run the script" section should be able to be copied and pasted into a terminal and run without modification.

+- You should include a sentence or two which describes what the script (or scripts) do under "Explanation of the script" in `questions.md`.
+- You should include the path to the script under "Script to run" in `questions.md`.
+- You should include any parameters that need to be passed to the script under "Parameters to script (if any)" in `questions.md`.
+- You should include each command used to gather data under "Command used to gather data" in `questions.md`.
+  - Make sure this can by copy-pasted and run in your codespace without modification.
+  - If you need other files to run your script, make sure to include those files when you commit your changes.

 ## Grading

 - **25 points** gem5 runscript and explanation of how to use your script
 - **50 points** for the questions in the report
 - **25 points** for the research question
 - **10 points** for the next steps

-### Explanation of how to use your script

-Include a detailed explanation of how to use your script and how you use your script to generate your answers (this will be more applicable in future assignments).
-Make sure that all paths are relative to this directory (`assignment-0/`).
-The code included in the "Example command to run the script" section should be able to be copied and pasted into a terminal and run without modification.

 ## Academic misconduct reminder